Bengt Gustafsson (general): Career

 Gustafsson attended the National Defence College in 1971 and 1982.
 He was promoted to major in 1972, to lieutenant colonel in 1974 and to lieutenant colonel with special position held in 1975.
 Gustafsson was appointed battalion commander at Älvsborg Regiment (I 15) in 1979 and was promoted to colonel and was appointed regimental commander of Svea Engineer Regiment (Ing 1) in 1981.
 He was promoted to senior colonel in 1982 and was appointed Permanent Secretary in the Ministry of Defence, a position he stayed in until 1984.
-Gustafsson was promoted directly from senior colonel to lieutenant general, passed major general, when he was appointed military commander of the Upper Norrland Military District (Milo ÖN) from 1 October 1984.
+Gustafsson was given a "jump-step" promotion which allowed him to advance two ranks, from senior colonel to lieutenant general, skipping major general, when he was appointed military commander of the Upper Norrland Military District (Milo ÖN) from 1 October 1984.
 He served there for two years.
 He was promoted to general and assumed the post of Supreme Commander in 1986.
 Gustafsson's term as Supreme Commander was marked initially by continued submarine hunts, but came increasingly to be about the fall of the Berlin Wall and the dissolution of the Warsaw Pact.
 Although the effects both for the world and for the Swedish defense policy became even clearer for the next Supreme Commander.
 In 1992, his appointment as Supreme Commander was extended to 1 July 1994, when he retired.

 Gustafsson became a member of the Royal Swedish Academy of War Sciences in 1979.
 In 1990, Gustafsson became an honorary member of the Royal Swedish Society of Naval Sciences, but he left in 2004.
 Gustafsson became a board member of the General Defense Association (Allmänna försvarsföreningen) in 1982, of Swedair in 1983 and the National Swedish Board of Voluntary Military Training (Överstyrelsen för frivillig befälsutbildning) in 1984.